MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-discovery-settings.md

 |**IP Address or Host Name**|**Exclude Filters** page, **Add** button, when configuring a recursive discovery rule|Enter either a fully qualified domain name (FQDN), an IPv4 address, or an IPv6 address to exclude from discovery.
 You can add multiple IP address individually.|

 ## Wildcard matching for IP address range

 Wildcard pattern matching is done from left to right, one character or basic wildcard pattern at a time.
 The pattern and the incoming string must match exactly.
 So, for example, the pattern *abc* doesn't match the string *abcd*.
 Compound patterns consist of basic patterns separated by an ampersand (&) or a tilde (~).
 If the first character of a compound pattern is an ampersand or tilde, it's interpreted as if there were an asterisk at the beginning.
 For example, the pattern ~[0-9] matches any string that doesn't contain a digit.
 A trailing ampersand can only match an empty string, and a trailing tilde indicates **except for an empty string**.

 Spaces are significant characters and are subject to matching.

-The wildcard patterns consist of the following.
+The wildcard patterns consist of the following:

 |                  Character                  |                                                                                                                     Description                                                                                                                     |                                                                                                                                                                       Example                                                                                                                                                                        |